January 17, 2024

 Frequently Asked Questions (FAQs) on Tipping

-No. Since changes to the Employment Standards Act were made in 2019, an employer is prohibited from withholding, deducting or requiring an employee to return or give their gratuities to the employer except in relation to redistributing tips amongst other employees.
+No. Since changes to the Employment Standards Act were made in 2019, an employer is prohibited from withholding, deducting or requiring an employee to return or give their gratuities to the employer except to redistribute tips amongst other employees.
 The Employment Standards Act also dictates that shortages (e.g. dine-and-dash), breakages and other business expenses are considered the costs of doing business.
 Attempting to recover these costs from tips is illegal and you may be subject to re-payment of these wages with penalties and interest.

 Is there an industry standard for tip-sharing?